IRSS-UBC/NetworkShares/README.md

 ### Connecting to ByUser and ByProject
 To connect to ByUser and ByProject, it is recommended to create a shortcut to the network paths.
 This will limit the number of active users on the shares, speeding up the upload and download process, and will prevent overwhelming the server when it is not in use.

-To do this:
+To connect to ByUser:
 1. Open File Explorer to the location where you want the shortcuts (the desktop is a good choice).
 2. Right-click in a blank space and select **New > Shortcut**.
-3. Enter `\\frst-irss\ByUser` as the location of the item.
+3. Enter `\\frst-irss2\ByUser` as the location of the item.
 4. Click **Next**.
 5. Enter "ByUser" as the name for the shortcut.
 6. Click **Finish**.

-Follow the same steps for ByProject, replacing "ByUser" with "ByProject" in both the item location and the shortcut name.
+To connect to ByProject:
+1. Open File Explorer to the location where you want the shortcuts (the desktop is a good choice).
+2. Right-click in a blank space and select **New > Shortcut**.
+3. Enter `\\frst-irss\ByProject` as the location of the item.
+4. Click **Next**.
+5. Enter "ByUser" as the name for the shortcut.
+6. Click **Finish**.

 You can now access these shares by opening the shortcuts.